claireweiz/password_generator/README.md

 <h1> Password Generator </h1>

-* A simple random password generator, with customised conditions for users
+* A simple random password generator, with customised conditions for use
 * Developed with python3 and tkinter

 <h2>Import</h2>